 The Samsung Galaxy A33 is the little brother of the Galaxy A53 and shares some features with that mid-range smartphone.
-In a weird twist of fate, it is the Galaxy A53 that overshadows the Galaxy A33.
-Whether you can still buy the Galaxy A33 with confidence and what we think otherwise of this inexpensive Samsung smartphone can be discovered in our review.
+Apart from the Galaxy A53, the new Galaxy A34 also overshadows the Galaxy A33 in 2023.
+Whether you can still buy the Galaxy A33 with confidence and what we think otherwise of this relatively affordable Samsung smartphone can be discovered in our revisit of this handset.

 - Powerful AMOLED display